 People involved in treating eye cancer

 An ophthalmologist (pronounced op-thal-mol-o-gist) is a specialist eye doctor or surgeon trained to treat conditions of the eye.

 An oncologist is a doctor who specialises in treating cancer, most often with radiotherapy, chemotherapy or targated therapies.

 An ocular oncologist is a doctor who specialises in treating cancers of the eye.

-A head and neck clinical nurse specialist is a qualified nurse who has specialist knowledge of cancers of the head and neck.
-One of their main roles is to help organise your care between the doctors and the other health professionals you need to see.
+An ophthalmology clinical nurse specialist is a qualified nurse who has specialist knowledge of cancers of the eye.
+One of their main roles is to help organise your care between the eye specialists and the other health professionals you need to see.
 A specialist nurse will also help to support you through your treatment and make sure you have the information you need to explain it.

 An ocular prosthetist or oculist is a trained eye specialist who designs, makes and fits artificial eyes.

 Other health professionals who provide help and support, for example a counsellor or occupational therapist.
 There is also usually a social worker attached to cancer units who can advise you on money matters, such as benefits and grants you may qualify for.